kevinboone/PMBASIC/README.md

 ### DELAY

-`DELAY {expression>}` generates a millisecond delay.
+`DELAY {expression}` generates a millisecond delay.
 When compiled in 16-bit mode, the longest delay is about 30 seconds.
 In 32-bit mode, it is days.

 A delay can't be interrupted using `ctrl+c`, because the logic needed to work out if a serial character had been received would make it impossible to get accurate delay timing.
-Of course, a `ctrl+c` will still take effect when the delay is finished.
-Delay can be used in loops to get longer times.
+Of course, a `ctrl+c` will still take effect when the delay is finished. `delay` can be used in loops to get longer times.
 The delay itself is pretty accurate, but the loop logic will add a few milliseconds to each loop.